rackerlabs/docs-developer-blog/_posts/2018-12-06-Introduction-to-load-and-performance-testing-with-gatling-tool.md

 {% img center 2018-11-29-Introduction-to-load-and-performance-testing-with-gatling-tool/gatling-script-output.png %}

-And select the id number of the simulation you want to execute.
-When the simulation is done, the console will display a link to the HTML reports.
+Select the ID number of the simulation that you want to execute.
+When the simulation is done, the console displays a link to the HTML reports.

 ### Integrate Gatling with Maven

-This section shows you how to integrate the Gatling tool with Maven via plugins, which has become essential in the world of CI/CD.
+This section shows you how to integrate the Gatling tool with Maven by using plugins, which has become essential in the world of CI/CD.

 #### Plugin versions and download